RunestoneInteractive/overview/_sources/overview.rst

 Polls
 -----

-You can have a poll with a scale from x to y.
+You can have a poll with a scale from x to y (such as 1 to 10).

 .. poll:: pollid1
    :scale: 10